 - Nearby public transportation, especially in urban areas

-The things buyers don’t want to be near include:
+Five things buyers don’t want to be near include:

-- A street that is constantly congested
+- A high traffic street

-- A late night establishment that may have loud patrons such as a bar
+- A late-night establishment, such as a bar, that may have loud patrons

-Neighborhood School Districts for a Fix and Flip
+Neighborhood School Districts for a Fix-and-Flip

 Neighborhood Proximity to You & Your Contractors